Skip to content

 2. Add a Tryll Agent Component (Add Component → Tryll → Tryll Agent Component).

-5. Add a UI → Text (TMP) element to your scene for the output — name it AnswerText.
+6. Add a UI → Text (TMP) element to your scene — name it AnswerText.

 using UnityEngine;